New-age music: History

 In 1976 the record label Windham Hill Records was founded, with an initial $300 investment, and would gross over $26 million annually ten years later.
 Over the years many record labels were formed that embraced or rejected the new-age designation, such as Narada Productions, Private Music, Music West, Lifestyle, Audion, Sonic Atmospheres, Living Music, Terra (Vanguard Records), Novus Records (which mainly recorded jazz music), FM (CBS Masterworks) and Cinema (Capitol Records).

 Between the intentional extremes of the U.S.' coasts are some of the most successful new-age artists, like George Winston and R. Carlos Nakai.
 Winston's million-selling December (1982), released by Windham Hill Records, was highly popular.
 Most of Nakai's work, with his first release Changes in 1983, consists of improvised songs in native North American style.
 During the 1990s, his music became virtual anthems for new-age spirituality.

 In 1981, Tower Records in Mountain View, California added a "new age" bin.
 By 1985, independent and chain record retail stores were adding sections for new age, and major labels began showing interest in the genre, both through acquisition of some existing new-age labels such as Paul Winter's Living Music and through signing of so-called "new-age" artists such as Japanese electronic composer Kitarō and American crossover jazz musician Pat Metheny, both signed by Geffen Records.
 Most of the major record labels accepted new age artists by the beginning of the next year.
 In the late 1980s the umbrella genre was the fastest-growing genre with significant radio broadcast.
 It was seen as an attractive business due to low recording costs.

-From 1982 to 1989, working on his own and with Lura Jane Geiger, Adam Geiger, a New Age composer/keyboardist, produced and sold a series of cassette tapes of New Age music on the LuraMedia recording label.